-Table 6: BESDs for Employee Engagement and Outcomes Employee Engagement Business/Work Units Within Company Business/Work Units Across Companies % Above Median Composite Performance (Total) % Above Median Composite Performance (Total) Top Half 66 71 Bottom Half 34 29 % Above Median Composite Performance (Direct Outcomes) % Above Median Composite Performance (Direct Outcomes) Top Half 66 71 Bottom Half 34 29
+BESDs for Employee Engagement and Outcomes

+Employee Engagement Business/Work Units Within Company Business/Work Units Across Companies % Above Median Composite Performance (Total) % Above Median Composite Performance (Total) Top Half 65 70 Bottom Half 35 30

-To illustrate this further, Table 7 shows the probability of above-average performance for various levels of employee engagement.
+To illustrate this further, Table 6 shows the probability of above-average performance for various levels of employee engagement.
 Business/work units at the highest level of employee engagement across all business/work units in Gallup's database have an 83% chance of having high (above average) composite performance.
 This compares with a 17% chance for those with the lowest level of employee engagement.
-So, it is possible to achieve high performance without high employee engagement, but the odds are substantially lower (in fact, nearly five times as low).
+So, it is possible to achieve high performance without high employee engagement, but the odds are substantially lower (in fact, more than five times as low).

-Table 7: Percentage of Business/Work Units Above the Company Median on Composite Performance (Customer Loyalty/Engagement, Profitability, Productivity, Turnover, Safety, Absenteeism, Shrinkage, Quality [Defects]) for Different Employee Engagement Percentiles
+Percentage of Business/Work Units Above the Median on Composite Performance (Customer Loyalty/Engagement, Profitability, Productivity, Turnover, Safety, Absenteeism, Shrinkage, Quality [Defects]) for Different Employee Engagement Percentiles

-Employee Engagement Percentile Percentage Above Company Median
+Employee Engagement Percentile Percentage Above Median

 Above 99 th 83

 95 th 75

 90 th 70

 80 th 63

 70 th 58

 60 th 54

 50 th 50

 40 th 46

 30 th 42

 20 th 37

 10 th 30

 5 th 25

-Below 1st 17
+Below 1 st 17

 Other forms of expressing the practical meaning behind the effects from this study include utility analysis methods (Schmidt & Rauschenberger, 1986).
 Formulas have been derived for estimating the dollar-value increases in output as a result of improved employee selection.
 These formulas take into account the size of the effect (correlation), the variability in the outcome being studied and the difference in the independent variable (engagement in this case) and can be used in estimating the difference in performance outcomes at different levels in the distribution of Q12 scores.
 Previous studies (Harter et al., 2002; Harter & Schmidt, 2000) provided utility analysis examples, comparing differences in outcomes between the top and bottom quartiles on the Q12.
-For companies included in the 2002 meta-analysis, it was typical to see differences between top and bottom engagement quartiles of 2 to 4 percentage points on customer loyalty/engagement, 1 to 4 points on profitability, hundreds of thousands of dollars on productivity figures per month, 4 to 19 points in turnover for low-turnover organizations and 14 to 51 points for high-turnover organizations.
+For companies included in the fourth edition of the meta-analysis, it was typical to see differences between top and bottom engagement quartiles of 2 to 4 percentage points on customer loyalty/ engagement, 1 to 4 points on profitability, hundreds of thousands of dollars on productivity figures per month, 4 to 19 points in turnover for low-turnover companies, and 14 to 51 points for high-turnover companies.